RhiH/periodic-flip/TESTING.md

 **Outcomes**

 My initial plan for writing tests in jest, based on my experiences above, meant my confidence in understanding what I was doing was at an all time low.
-I have written another test, but I won't document it here.
+I have changed the test, but I won't document it here, as one of the problems I encountered is something that requires more testing.
 My plan to create tests for the step by step development of the site felt like a step too far for me.
-I simply couldn't do it and the stress of it all meant I decided to put that aside and focus on the site development itself.
+I simply couldn't do it and I decided on relfection to put that aside and focus on the site development itself.

 How do I plan to fix this in the long run?
 I aim to review my understanding of the functionality of jest and learn to write tests better.
 I will say that creating a failing test was a big learning experience for me.
 I spent a lot of time looking on the internet to see if I could work out the solution to my failing test, and learned quite a bit about what else could have made it fail.
 Since then, I have re-reviewed the documentation and videos on Code Institute, and I will say that I understood a lot more, and could see some of the errors I had made originally.